troydhanson/nnctl/README.md

   } nnctl_arg;
 ```

-The final command argument, data, is just the opaque value that you passed to
+The third command argument, data, is the opaque value that you passed to
+`nnctl_init` or `nnctl_add_cmd` when registering the command.

+The fourth command argument, cookie, points to a 64-bit unsigned integer for the
+application to use for per-session state.
+Each nnctl client that connects has an
+initially-NULL cookie (that is, `*cookie==NULL`).
+In the command callback you
+can set this to anything (including a pointer, or an index, etc).
+On subsequent
+commands 'from this particular nnctl client' whatever value you set as the
+cookie is returned to you.
+(Security is up to you, if you worry about cookie
+forgery).

 `nnctl_init` or `nnctl_add_cmd` when registering the command.

 The return value is currently not used but good convention is to return 0 on